arnobroekhof/rotate-writer/README.md

 - [ ] Implement compression
 - [ ] Implement custom rotation name instead of date
 - [ ] Create Examples
-- [ ] Use github actions for releases
+- [ ] Use github actions for releases and linting